 Securing your home can be a daunting task but it’s actually a lot easier than you think.
-Many people spend tens of thousands of dollars getting their house secured by professional companies and in many cases those additions only add a sense of security rather than something that’s going to be effective.
+Many people spend tens of thousands of dollars getting their house secured by professional companies and in many cases, those additions only add a sense of security rather than something that’s going to be effective.

 At the end of the day if someone really wants to break into your house, they probably will.
 But your goal should be to create a house that is a visual hard target as well as impenetrable as possible.
 It’s expected that 1 in 36 homes are broken into every year, so your goal should be to make your house the least desirable to break into.

 - Security Cameras- Most people see security cameras and automatically think expensive.
 However, several companies now offer very affordable cameras such as the Nest Camera or the Ring Camera which go for around $250-300.
-If you aren’t wanting to spend that much you can always invest in fake security cameras which go for around $15-30.
-In reality the mere appearance of a security camera can be just much of a deterrent as a real one.
+If you aren’t wanting to spend that much you can always invest in fake security cameras that go for around $15-30.
+In reality, the mere appearance of a security camera can be just much of a deterrent as a real one.

 - Get a Security System Sign– If you don’t want to invest in a security system, you can always spend a few dollars and buy the sign.
-Just like the fake camera a security system sign can make an intruder think you have security system and not want to bother with a break-in.
+Just like the fake camera a security system sign can make an intruder think you have a security system and not want to bother with a break-in.
 Again, the goal here is to appear as a hard target.

 - Get a home security system- If you have the money we strongly suggest actually getting a home security system.
 In fact, homes without a security system are 300 times more likely to be broken into than one without.
 There are a lot of affordable plans and for around $40-50/month you can have your house covered.
-According to the FBI a large majority of break-ins actually happen between the hours of 6am and 6pm when people are at work.
+According to the FBI, a large majority of break-ins actually happen between the hours of 6am and 6pm when people are at work.
 A home security system is the only way to alert authorities that someone has broken in if you aren’t actually home.
 If you are looking for a good recommendation of security system companies we recommend:

 2. Protect America

 3. Life Shield